 God uses people to shepherd other people.
 It’s the foundation of his sociology.

-What follows are the ten steps of spiritual coaching.
-You will see them in the diagram below.
-The five GRACE steps are coaching strategies and the five PRISM steps are battle planning strategies.
+Below are ten steps of spiritual fitness that come directly from my own experience.
+The five GRACE steps are action strategies and the five PRISM steps are battle planning strategies:

 Here are the first 5 steps of walking in the Spirit: